• Skip to main content

 McIntyre v.
 Reliance Standard – Court Finds Claimant Is Disabled Under Any Occupation Standard

 Melissa McIntyre (“McIntyre”) worked as a Mayo Clinic Health System nurse.
 She was covered under a long-term disability plan which was administered by Reliance Standard Life Insurance Company (“Reliance Standard”).
 Around 2011, McIntyre’s health caused her to cease working.
-McIntyre suffered from Charcot-Marie-Tooth Syndrome, a neurological issue …
+McIntyre suffered from Charcot-Marie-Tooth Syndrome, a neurological issue that can result in atrophy of the hands, …

 Read moreMcIntyre v.
 Reliance Standard – Court Finds Claimant Is Disabled Under Any Occupation Standard